We will discuss filtering and convolving with a difference operator.

 In this filtered image, we can see that the lines are thicker than they were before.
 We also get more continuous lines, especially in the gradient magnitude image.

-We can then apply this single DoGG kernel in both x and y, meaning just one convolution calculation per direction instead of two if we reapply this filter to multiple images.
+We can then apply this single DoG kernel in both x and y, meaning just one convolution calculation per direction instead of two if we reapply this filter to multiple images.
 When comparing the work of the DoG kernel, it is identical to the two step convolution above.

 In this part, we learn to "sharpen" an image by isolating high frequencies and adding them back to the original image.
-THe amount added back in is determined by the variable "alpha", which scales the isolated high frequencies.
+The amount added back in is determined by the variable "alpha", which scales the isolated high frequencies.

 Here we show this process on the provided image: